-Some events are linked very closely to the content ReMaTec show floor.
-Choice Tech 2014 is a technical seminar providing in-depth information and practical tips for rebuilders of automatic transmissions.
-"Over the years the seminars have been warmly welcomed by many rebuilders who want to stay on top," explains organizer Maron de Groot from Automatic Choice.
+Some of the events are technical and linked very closely to the content found on the ReMaTec show floor.
+Choice Tech 2015, organised on 13 June, is a technical seminar providing in-depth information and practical tips for rebuilders of automatic transmissions.
+“Over the years the seminars have been warmly welcomed by many rebuilders who want to stay on top," explains organizer Maron de Groot from Automatic Choice.

-Focusing more on academia is the ICoR event.
-"We chose to hold ICoR 2015 in Amsterdam as it links what is largely an academic conference with the most well-known reman trade exhibition," says Dr James Windmill of the University of Strathclyde.
-During the event some forty papers on remanufacturing will be presented to an audience of academics.
+Organised on 15-16 June by the universities of Strathclyde and Linköping, ICoR 2015 gathers global knowledge and expertise in remanufacturing practice and research from industry and academia.
+"We chose Amsterdam as the location for ICoR 2015 as it links what is largely an academic conference with the most well-known reman trade exhibition," says Dr James Windmill of the University of Strathclyde.
+During the event some forty international research papers on remanufacturing will be presented.

-The World Reman Summit takes place from 16-17 June and has been growing steadily in attendance by about 20% annually over the past four years.
-"This is the only conference in the world that combines the various industries busy in remanufacturing, rather than focusing on automotive, aerospace or computers," Professor Rolf Steinhilper explains.
-"The main focus of the World Reman Summit is people from the industry - both big players and independents - talking to an audience and among each other about the challenges of and next steps for our sector."
+Following previous successful editions in Germany, China and the US, this year"s World Reman Summit will be held on 16-17 June at Amsterdam RAI.
+Speakers from across the globe will share their vision and experiences as part of a comprehensive overview of state-of-the-art remanufacturing technology and business development.
+"This is the only conference in the world that combines the various industries concerned with remanufacturing, rather than only focusing on automotive, aerospace or computers," organiser Professor Rolf Steinhilper of Bayreuth University explains.
+"The main focus of the summit is to get people from the industry - both big players and independents – talking to an audience and among themselves about the challenges of, and next steps for our sector."